-The Project EIS (Black Range Minerals, 2000) describes that weeds will be controlled at the mine site, borefields, water pipelines and road upgrades.
+Weeds will be controlled at the mine site, borefields, surface water extraction infrastructure, water pipeline and road upgrades.

 All weeds will be monitored and controlled during the initial Project construction activities by an appropriately qualified contractor using standard methods.
 The procedure for controlling and monitoring weeds is as follows: